pppontusw/shopscraper/README.md

 ### Frontend

+To deploy the frontend to AWS S3 and CloudFront:

+Create the necessary resources in AWS:

+- S3 bucket
+- ACM Certificate (to enable https on cloudfront)
+- Cloudfront Distribution

-To deploy the frontend to AWS S3 and CloudFront, create the resources and set the following environment variables:
+Once all the resources are in place, make sure that you have AWS CLI configured and set the following environment variables:

 - `S3_BUCKET_NAME`: The name of the S3 bucket to deploy to.
 - `DISTRIBUTION_ID`: The ID of the CloudFront distribution.